MRsources/Article_MAGMA24_RMRI/README.md

-# Article_MAGMA24_RMRI
+# MRI acquisition and reconstruction cookbook: recipes for reproducibility, served with real-world flavour

-This repository contains the code to reproduce the results of the article ...
+This repository contains the code to reproduce the results of the article **MRI acquisition and reconstruction cookbook: recipes for reproducibility, served with real-world flavour*.*

 ## Requirements